 If your employer offers a defined benefits plan, better known as a pension, you are in luck.
 You will not have to make many investment decisions.
 When you retire, those pension plan dollars will be waiting for you.

 Under a defined benefits plan, your employer guarantees you a particular dollar amount during your retirement.
-Several factors impact the value, including your yearly compensation, the number of years that you've worked at the company and a fixed percentage rate calculated by your employer.
+Several factors impact the value, including your yearly compensation, the number of years that you've worked at the company, and a fixed percentage rate calculated by your employer.

-That is the good news.
-The bad news?
-The odds are high that your employer does not offer this option.
-Pension plans have grown rare as more companies require their workers to take the lead in saving for their retirements.
+However, pension plans have grown rare as more companies require their workers to take the lead in saving for their retirements.

 Your employer may also offer a retirement savings plan based on annuities.
 These programs come in several types.
 In general, annuities are defined benefit plans that provide fixed monthly payments that workers will start receiving once they retire.

 A traditional annuity plan is the joint and 50 percent type.
 Under this plan, the retiree receives his or her benefits for life.
 After death, the retiree's spouse receives half the amount of the benefits until his or her death.

 There is also the joint and 66 percent.
 This plan works much the same way as does the joint and 50 percent plan.
 Retirees receive their benefits until they die, and then their spouses receive two-thirds of the benefit until their death.

 The joint and 100 percent plan, as you might have guessed, provides spouses with 100 percent of retirees' benefits after these retirees die.

 The 10-year certain type of annuity is a bit more complicated.
 Under this plan, your benefits will be paid for life.
 However, if you die within the first ten years after retirement, your beneficiary collects the same dollar amount until that person reaches the 10th year of his or her retirement.
 At that time, all payments stop.
 If you die more than ten years after you retire, all payments stop after your death.